frissyn/frissyn/README.md

 A 16yo anime fanatic from Maryland proficient in Python, Ruby, and Crystal.
 I've also learned JavaScript, C++, Lua, and SourcePawn, but I only use those when I need to =P

 I'm an artist creating tools and applications for programmers and creatives alike.
 The projects I make range from [API wrappers](https://github.com/frissyn/valorant.py), to [game mods and documentation](https://github.com/frissyn/celeste-saves), to [developement tools](https://github.com/frissyn/pyke), and a bit more.
-Check out my pinned reopsitories!
+Check out my pinned repositories!

 A lot of these GitHub READMEs are over saturated in SVG stuff, so here's a simple table with my top languages and GitHub stats.